marklogic-community/grove-react-template/README.markdown

-# MarkLogic UI Resources (Muir) React-Redux-Node Template
+# MarkLogic Grove React-Redux-Node Template

-Muir (rhymes with 'pure') is a framework to help developers and architects build UI-rich applications backed by MarkLogic, the multi-model, enterprise NoSQL database.
+Grove is a framework to help developers and architects build UI-rich applications backed by MarkLogic, the multi-model, enterprise NoSQL database.

-Every Muir Project consists of a one or more middle-tier or UI Applications.
-Those Applications communicate using defined Muir APIs (at least for core functions: you can also create ad-hoc extensions).
+Every Grove Project consists of a one or more middle-tier or UI Applications.
+Those Applications communicate using defined Grove APIs (at least for core functions: you can also create ad-hoc extensions).
 Application-behavior is generally added by installing Plugins,which are versioned and thus can be upgraded over the life of the Project.

-This particular repository contains a Template for the initial reference Muir Project.
+This particular repository contains a Template for a React-Redux-Node Grove Project.
 A Project based on this Template consists of a Node Express middle-tier and a React-Redux front-end.
 This reference Template provides a simple search and discovery application.

-Muir and this Project are *alpha* and are still changing often in breaking ways.
+Grove and this Project are *beta* and are still changing often in breaking ways.

 ## Create a Project Based on this React-Redux-Node Template

-Follow [the instructions in the MUIR Developer Starters Guide](https://wiki.marklogic.com/display/SAL/MUIR+Developer+Starters+Guide) in order to create a new MUIR project.
+Follow [the instructions in the Grove Developer Starters Guide](https://wiki.marklogic.com/display/SAL/Grove+Developer+Starters+Guide) in order to create a new Grove project.

 ## About Projects Based on this Template